jacobwood27/JWood/projects/crossword/index.md

 @def title = "Crossword"

+\note{Objective}{Produce an interesting crossword puzzle that manifests the theme I have been mulling over.}

 My friends have made a bunch of incredible crosswords over the years.
 I have had this idea for a crossword theme for a long time and finally put it together.

 Before reading any spoilers head on over to [https://david.vaskos.com/crossword/7](https://david.vaskos.com/crossword/7) (thanks David!) to do the crossword online or print out a .pdf version available [here](/projects/crossword/crossword.pdf).
 It is mostly free of inside jokes.